dustin/dvdbackup/README.markdown

     dvdbackup -t 1 -s 20 -e 25 -i/dev/dvd -o/my/dvd/backup/dir

-This action will backup chapter 20 to 25 in title 1, as with the backup of a title there can be sector gaps between one chapter (cell) and on other.dvdbackup will backup all sectors that belongs to the title 1 chapter 20 to 25 but will skip sectors that aren't a part of the title 1 chapter 20 to 25.
+This action will backup chapter 20 to 25 in title 1, as with the backup of a title, there can be sector gaps between one chapter (cell) and on other.  dvdbackup will backup all sectors that belongs to the title 1 chapter 20 to 25, but will skip sectors that aren't a part of the title 1 chapter 20 to 25.

 To backup a single chapter e.g. chapter 20 do `-s 20 -e 20`